sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 identify the file where it is stored

-## go deeper into the certificate to decode and check details
+go deeper into the certificate to decode and check details:

-## lets start with the apiserver cert file
-openssl x509 -in /etc/kubernetes/pki/apiserver.crt  -text -noout
+lets start with the apiserver cert file: openssl x509 -in /etc/kubernetes/pki/apiserver.crt  -text -noout